sighupio/fury-distribution-container-image-sync/README.md

 - Configurable via YAML files
 - Build custom images
 - Skips images if the layers between src and dest are the same using `skopeo`
-- Everything is executed with two bash scripts: `sync.sh` and `single_sync.sh`
+- Everything is executed with bash script `single_sync_v3.sh` that by default will sync all image architectures
-- Execute the vulnerability detection and patching of the synced images
+- Execute the vulnerability detection and patching of synced images with amd64 and arm64 architectures

 ## <a name="how-it-works">How it works</a>